Which path is ideal for you?

 Learn more about transfer

-View CSUGE requirements (pdf)
+View CalGETC requirements

 California Community Colleges offer associate degrees for transfer to the CSU, which provide a clear pathway to a CSU major and baccalaureate degree.
 Students with an AA-T or AS-T degree are guaranteed admission with junior standing somewhere in the CSU system and given priority admission consideration to their local CSU campus or to a program that is deemed similar to their community college major.